adamlui/userscripts/chatgpt/bravegpt/README.md

 ## Compatibility

-BraveGPT is compatible with Chrome, Firefox, Edge, Opera, Brave, Vivaldi, LibreWolf & QQ using Tampermonkey (recommended due to streaming suppport resulting in faster responses) or Violentmonkey. ([Pull requests](https://github.com/kudoai/bravegpt/pulls) always welcome!)
+**BraveGPT** is compatible w/ the following browsers using [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/):

+- Google Chrome
+- Mozilla Firefox
+- Microsoft Edge
+- Opera
+- Brave
+- Vivaldi
+- LibreWolf
+- QQ

+If you've tested it to work in a browser not listed, create a [pull request](https://github.com/kudoai/bravegpt/pulls) to become a contributor!

 <a href="https://greasyfork.org/en/scripts/462440-bravegpt"><img alt="Install this script" src="https://raw.githubusercontent.com/adamlui/userscripts/master/install-button.svg"></a><a href="#installation"><img alt="How to install" title="How to install" src="https://github.com/adamlui/userscripts/raw/master/help-button.svg"></a>
 <br>